Frequently Asked Questions

 Couples therapy is a generic term for therapy with two people in a relationship.
 Therapy sessions typically run 50-minutes but can go as long as 2-hours depending on the intensity of the issues at hand.
 Couples work toegether with their therapist to develop and practice communication skills, methods for connection, and conflict resolution.
 Both parties typically come to sessin together, but at times an individual session with your therapist is recommended.
 At times, couples therapy can be positively impacted by each part of the couple participating in their own individual therapy concurrent to couples work.

-Our typical fee per session is $200.
+Our typical fee per session is $200 - $350.
 On ocassion, we can offer a sliding scale or reduced fee based on financial need.
-When requesting a sliding scale fee, your options of availble therapists will be limited.
+When requesting a sliding scale fee, your options of available therapists will be limited.
 Please ask your therapist if they accept sliding scale fees.
-If they do not, they will refer you to one of out therapists that does.
+If they do not, they will refer you to one of our therapists that does.

 Do you do in home therapy?